Chris Cole Channel swim

 If you have flu-like symptoms (for example respiratory symptoms, shortness of breath, cough, fever) however mild, please DO NOT come to the surgery.
 Instead click on this link https://111.nhs.uk/covid-19 and assess your health situation using the 111 check list.

-A virtual round of applause from the PPG to show our thanks to the GPs, Nursing and Admin Staff of Red and Green Practice for their dedication in providing support for patients at this difficult time.
-Click on the 'clapping hands emoji' to see more information.
+A virtual thank you from patients through the PPG to show our thanks to the GPs, Nursing and Admin Staff of Red and Green Practice for their dedication in providing support for patients at this difficult time.

 During this difficult time and to minimise the possibility of spreading infection, please use eConsult to seek medical advice from the Practice.
 Follow the steps in the blue box below to contact a clinician, rather than having to spend time on the phone.
 Please only complete eConsults for yourself and NOT for friends/relatives/or your children .